wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-winrm.md

 #### Azure Resource Manager Templates

-While creating a VM through templates, the certificate gets referenced in the secrets section and the winRM section as below
+While creating a VM through templates, the certificate gets referenced in the secrets section and the winRM section as below:

 	"osProfile": {
           ...